-V. Conclusion
+V. CONCLUSION

-Overall, the FED, as interpreted and applied by the CJEU, can be deemed a success story.
-As O'Cinneide has noted, 'the equality directives have come to exert a significant "destabilizing" effect on structural forms of inequality hitherto accepted as "normal" at national level, by opening up new legal avenues for individuals, NGOs, trade unions and other organizations to challenge discriminatory practices.'82 Yet, this does not mean that LGB individuals in the EU now enjoy complete equality with heterosexual individuals, and that they are free from discrimination in all areas of human life.
-As we have seen, the material scope of the FED is still confined to employment and vocational training.
+Overall, the Framework Equality Directive 2000 as interpreted and applied by the CJEU can be deemed a success story.
+As O'Cinneide has noted, 'the equality directives have come to exert a significant "destabilizing" effect on structural forms of inequality hitherto accepted as "normal" at national level, by opening up new legal avenues for individuals, NGOs, trade unions and other organizations to challenge discriminatory practices'.83 Yet, this does not mean that LGB individuals in the EU now enjoy complete equality with heterosexual individuals, and that they are free from discrimination in all areas of human life.
+As we have seen, the material scope of the Framework Equality Directive 2000 is still confined to the area of employment and vocational training.
 Consequently, Member States are only obliged to have provisions in their legislation which prohibit discrimination on the grounds of sexual orientation in this context.
 While in cases which fall outside the scope of the Directive, Article 21 EUCFR can come to the rescue, this is not a panacea.
-Unlike the FED, which requires Member States to prohibit discrimination on the grounds of, inter alia, sexual orientation even in situations
+Unlike the Framework Equality Directive 2000, which requires Member States to prohibit discrimination on the grounds of, inter alia, sexual orientation even in situations involving private bodies and parties, Article 21 of the Charter can only be relied on against the EU and against the Member States when implementing EU law.
+Furthermore, the Charter requires the existence of a link with EU law, such as Member State discrimination against LGB individuals when implementing EU legislation or discrimination on the grounds of sexual orientation against persons who have exercised their free movement rights.
+Conversely, the proposed Equality Directive requires the Member States to adopt legislation implementing it which would then apply as part of the national legal system in all situations, irrespective of the existence of a link with EU law.
+Accordingly, the EU legal framework which seeks to protect LGB individuals and same-sex couples from discrimination will only be complete once the proposed Equality Directive becomes law.